How to spend 2 days in Vienna? In this article, I’ll share an itinerary and give you some practical tips to enjoy this gorgeous city in Austria.

 Trail travel in Europe is amazing.
 The connections are great and it’s so much fun to see the landscape change during your journey!
 When you book your train tickets ahead, it can also be really cheap.
 If you’d like to visit Vienna by train from Amsterdam, it will take about 11 hours, and costs something like €100 (return trip) if you book early.

-There are many websites to book European train tickets, but I usually use the French website Oui.sncf, which is available in many languages.
+There are many websites to book European train tickets, but I would recommend Rail Europe, which is really easy to use and has decent prices.
 If you plan to visit more destinations in Europe by train, it might also be convenient and cheaper to get an Interrail pass.

 Take the bus to Vienna